Jman420/menrva/README.md

 ## Requesting an Effect
 To request an effect open a GitHub Issue describing the effect which you would like.
 Providing an open source implementation, algorithm, formula and/or any other documentation which may help in creating the effect is greatly appreciated.
 Please note that I am not a mathmatician or electrical engineer and my background is mainly software engineering and development, so providing explanations or documentation which a computer scientist or engineer can understand will help speed up the process.

+## Calculation Precision
+I've chosen to default Menrva to single precision calculations meaning that all inputs and outputs are in C++ float32 type.
+This decision was made mainly because Android's AudioFlinger Service expects float32 as the largest data type that it will handle.
+The relevant structure in the AOSP Source Code is 'audio_buffer_t' which usually lives in the 'system/audio_effect.h' file.

+To build a version of Menrva which uses C++ double type for double precision calculations see the (Configuring Calculation Precision)[CONTRIBUTING.md#configuring-calculation-precision] section of the [CONTRIBUTING](CONTRIBUTING.md) document.

 ## Contributing
 See [CONTRIBUTING](CONTRIBUTING.md) document